drag94/Miscellaneous/README.md

 # Miscellaneous
-In this repository, i upload stand alone scripts or pieces of projects to be completed
+In this repository, i upload stand alone scripts